ideafablabs/partymechanics/README.md

 the wp-users table needs to be using the InnoDB storage engine rather than the MyISAM storage engine, because the latter doesn't support foreign keys.
 See https://kinsta.com/knowledgebase/convert-myisam-to-innodb/

+[/zone-plus-one](https://github.com/ideafablabs/partymechanics/tree/master/zone-plus-one) contains files for the Plus One Zones WordPress plugin-in-progress: Functions for creating and working with tables for zones, zone tokens, and plus-ones registered by touching a zone token to a particular zone's RFID-reader microcontroller installation.